(NLDO) - 9 consecutive earthquakes occurred in 2 adjacent districts of Quang Nam and Kon Tum provinces, making people worried.

 Previously, on January 27, the Institute of Geophysics also recorded 8 consecutive earthquakes occurring in Quang Nam and Kon Tum provinces.
 Specifically, 1 earthquake occurred in Nam Tra My district, Quang Nam province; the remaining 7 occurred in Plong district, Kon Tum province.
 The 8 earthquakes on January 27 had magnitudes ranging from 2.7 to 3.8.

 Since 2024, earthquakes have continuously occurred in Kon Plong district and Nam Tra My district (bordering each other).
-According to the leader of Viet Geophysics, these earthquakes are stimulated earthquakes, caused by the water storage process of hydroelectric reservoirs.
+According to the leader of Viet Geophysics, these earthquakes are stimulated earthquakes, caused by the water accumulation process of hydroelectric reservoirs.

 Kon Plong district is the place where many large and small hydroelectric projects are planned.
 Currently, there are 6 hydroelectric projects in the area, of which 3 hydroelectric projects have reservoirs: Thuong Kon Tum, Dak Drinh and Dak Re.

-Notably, in early December 2024, an earthquake in Kon Plong district caused strong tremors in Nam Tra My district, causing dozens of rocks to roll down the mountain into the village, fortunately there were no casualties.
+Notably, in early December 2024, an earthquake in Kon Plong district caused strong tremors in Nam Tra My district, causing dozens of rocks to roll down the mountain into the village, fortunately there were no human casualties.

 Source: https://nld.com.vn/2-ngay-giap-tet-quang-nam-va-kon-tum-xay-ra-9-tran-dong-dat-196250128132318361.htm